 Indeed, when $\norm{w_t} < B$, both sides are 0.
 When $\norm{w_t} \geq B$, we have

 By the convexity of $\max$ and Jensen's inequality, we have

 which means that the convergence of $\E[d(w_t, \fBB(B))^2]$ implies the convergence of $d(\E[\norm{w_t}^2], [0, B^2])$.
-So even just consider the case of $p = 2$, this work still constitutes a significant improvement over \citet{liu2025linearq}. \end{remark} \begin{proof} (Proof idea of Theorems~\ref{thm:rate sa} \&~\ref{thm:concentration sa} and Corollary~\ref{cor:lp sa}) We rely on the skeleton iterates technique from \citet{qian2024almost}.
+Thus, even considering only the case $p = 2$, this work still constitutes a significant improvement over \citet{liu2025linearq}. \end{remark} \begin{proof} (Proof idea of Theorems~\ref{thm:rate sa} \&~\ref{thm:concentration sa} and Corollary~\ref{cor:lp sa}) We rely on the skeleton iterates technique from \citet{qian2024almost}.
+This technique is essentially a significant refinement of the proof technique used in the proof of Proposition 4.8 of \citet{bertsekas1996neuro} and the foundation of this technique is recently formally verified in Lean by \citet{zhang2025towards}.
 Instead of examining $\qty{w_t}$ along the natural time scale $t = 0, 1, \dots$, we examine a subsequence $\qty{w_{t_m}}$ indexed by $\qty{t_m}$.
 The subsequence $\qty{t_m}$ is carefully designed such that the magnitude of updates between consecutive times $T_m = \sum_{t=t_m}^{t_{m+1}-1}\alpha_t$ satisfies the Robbins-Monro condition.
 We are then able to recover the template~\eqref{eq:special rs} by identifying $z_m = \norm{w_{t_m}}^2$.
 In this process, we need to use an error decomposition technique from \citet{liu2025linearq} to work with the time-inhomogeneous nature of $\qty{Y_t}$, thanks to the stronger notion of Lipschitz continuity in Assumption~\ref{asp:P_lip'}.